Responses

 **kwargs

 Key-value pairs for more fine-grained filtering; they cannot be used in conjunction with filter_func.
 All keys must be strings.
-For an object from the input iterable to be included in the returned list, all the key`s must be attributes of `object, plus any one of the following conditions for a given key:
+For an object obj from the input iterable to be included in the returned list, all the keys must be attributes of obj, plus any one of the following conditions for a given key:

-• value is a one-argument function and bool(value(getattr(object, key))) is True
+• value is a one-argument function and bool(value(getattr(obj, key))) is equal to True

 list